Mixing and double recurrence in probability groups: Abstract

 \section{Abstract}

-We consider a class of groups equipped with an invariant probability measure (call them probability groups), which includes all compact groups and is closed under taking ultraproducts with the induced Loeb measure.
-This note develops the basics of the theory of measure-preserving actions of these groups on probability spaces, culminating in a triple recurrence result for mixing probability groups, which generalizes a recent theorem of Bergelson and Tao \cite{BT} proved for ultra quasirandom groups, nevertheless having a considerably shorter proof\footnotemark.
-Moreover, the quantitative version of this proof (modifying only the proof of the van der Corput trick using an argument of Austin) yields a quantitative triple recurrence theorem for probability groups that are mixing up to $\e$ error, such as quasirandom groups introduced by Gowers in \cite{Gowers}.
-The bound on the error obtained in the latter result is $4\sqrt{\e}$, which gives a slight improvement on the bound in the same result obtained by Austin for quasirandom groups in \cite{Austin}.
+We define a class of groups equipped with an invariant probability measure, which includes all compact groups and is closed under taking ultraproducts with the induced Loeb measure; in fact, this class also contains the ultraproducts of all locally compact unimodular amenable groups.
+We call the members of this class \textit{probability groups} and develop the basics of the theory of their probability-measure-preserving actions, including a natural notion of mixing.
+A short proof reveals that for probability groups mixing implies double recurrence, which generalizes a theorem of Bergelson and Tao proved for ultraproducts of finite groups.
+Moreover, a quantitative version of our proof gives that $\e$-approximate mixing implies $3\sqrt{\e}$-approximate double recurrence.
+Examples of approximately mixing probability groups are quasirandom groups introduced by Gowers, so the last theorem generalizes and sharpens the corresponding results for quasirandom groups of Bergelson and Tao, as well as of Austin.
+Lastly, we point out that the fact that the ultraproduct of locally compact unimodular amenable groups is a probability group provides a general alternative to Furstenberg correspondence principle.